 As with good practices generally, any advice must be combined with a specific context and use of good judgement in order to determine what is appropriate to a specific situation.
-This page is part of the broader #TransTerps campaign, and on this site you can find out more about trainings and events, good practices, and resources and policies for supporting trans folks on campus.
+This page is part of the broader #TransTerps campaign, and on this site you can find out more about trainings, good practices, and resources and policies for supporting trans folks on campus.

 These are suggestions for use in informal and classroom situations as well as event or program evaluations.
 If you have questions or are working on data collection for research of a larger scale please consider contacting the LGBT Equity Center for assistance.
 This page provides questions to consider before collecting data, example demographic questions, and additional context and information.

 This is a supplement to existing university policies and procedures on non-discrimination, inclusive language, data collection, and the use of collected demographic data.
 Our goal is to provide useful questions for thinking about your specific situations as well as recommendations for how and when to consider gender identity and sexual orientation in metrics and classroom engagement.

 Is this demographic info essential/useful, private/secure?
 How will this data be used?